bbauska/W3Cx-2of5/modules/module6.md

 ### Use variable dimensions on flex items instead of explicit ones

-This advice may not apply to images and may not be appropriate for every flex item.
+flex item.
 However, for most flex items, try to avoid using explicit width and height properties.
 Instead, use the flex-basis to set a desired dimension (e.g. flex: 1 1 **200px**; ).
 Or consider